 The stunning Lake Hillier understandably impresses those who encounter it.
 Yet the location does so for a variety of reasons, not just its mind-blowing color.
 Nevertheless, that characteristic remains the most notable of its many wondrous physical attributes.

 That’s because, as immediately becomes apparent to those who visit the site, it presents a stunning pink hue to the world.
-Due to the nature of the water itself, furthermore, the brilliant shade of its water remains apparent even when removed from the lake.
+Amazingly, due to the nature of the water itself, the brilliant shade of its water remains apparent even when removed from the lake.

 It’s also of a respectable size in terms of physical dimensions.
 It measures approximately 2,000 ft (609.6 m) in overall length.
 The site also measures roughly 820 ft (249.9 m) in width.
 That varies, though, due to irregularities in its shape, and evaporation.